DataBeaver/trimps-tools/README.txt

 --heterogeneous
   Use a heterogeneous pool configuration.
 This can help if the properties of the upgrade configuration cause evolution to get stuck at a local optimum.

+--prune-interval
+  Set the number of iterations before pruning the worst performing pool

+--prune-limit
+  Stop pruning when only this many pools are left

 Finally, a few options are mostly for debugging purposes: